bcyphers/disqus-data/www/post.md

 In the graphic above, the "Top topics" listed for each forum are the most common from all that forum's threads.
 The score next to each topic is the average "strength" of each topic in all of that forum's documents.
 You should notice a few topics dominating over a variety of forums: in his first thirty days, people talked a lot about Trump and the government.

-The chart below shows each of the forty topics, each represented by a rectangle and weighted by how common it is.
+The hastily-built chart below shows each of the forty topics, each represented by a rectangle and weighted by how common it is.
 Hover over each topic bar to see which forums talk about it the most.
 And please take all of this with a block of salt: I'm very new to NLP and may have made some grave statistical errors along the way.
 Don't use any of this data as "evidence" to support anything consequential.

 <div class="container" id="topics">
 <div class="row">